Estimated duration: 1 hour

 19. Watling Lane

 Retrace your steps and turn down Watling Lane.
-On the right are some of the fields of Bishop’s Court Farm where mares and foals may sometimes be seen, for Arab horses are bred at this farm.
-Stop at the thatched cottage, Orchard Cottage, joining which in 1837 they built a Baptist Chapel using cob, now incorporated into the house.
-Turn left up the path known as Malthouse Lane.
+On the right are some of the fields of Bishop’s Court Farm.
+Stop at the thatched cottage, Orchard Cottage, adjoining which in 1837 a Baptist Chapel was built which is now incorporated into the house.
+Tum left up the path known as Malthouse Lane.
 On the left is Cob Cottage which is constructed just as its name suggests and has walls 14 inches thick.
 A side garden wall of cob may be seen extending along one side of the front garden.

 20. The Old Maltster’s House